 The FTP task in SSIS supports eight different operations on Files and Folders.
 In this example, we want to send the file to FTP Server.
 So, We are selecting the Send Files option from the Operations property

 For the time being, we are declaring the Local path manually, but in real-time, we recommend variables.
 If we set the IsLocalPathVariable to False, we have to configure the Source Connection using the LocalPath Property.
 If you have already created the File Connection Manager, you can simply select it from the drop down list.
 Otherwise, You have to create by selecting <New Connection..>. as shown in the below screenshot.

 Once you select the <New Connection..> for files and folders, File Connection Manager Editor will be opened in a new window.
 Using this editor, we have to configure the connection with files and folders.

-From the below screenshot, you can observe that we are selecting the Remove Double Quotes in Excel Sheet using SSIS 1.jpg file present inside the File System Folder
+From the below screenshot, you can observe that we are selecting the Remove Double Quotes in the Excel Sheet using the SSIS 1.jpg file present inside the File System Folder.

 Once you select the required file, Click on the OK button.

 For the time being, we declare the Remote path manually, but in real-time, we recommend using variables.
 Please click on the browse (…) button beside this option to open the remote directory.

 We don’t have any subfolders in our FTP Server, so we select the root directory / as the location.
 Next, we are setting the OverwriteDetination property to true.
 It means the SSIS FTP Task will overwrite the existing files (if any) in the FTP Server.

 Click OK to finish configuring the SSIS FTP task send files package.
 Let’s run and see whether we successfully Copied the JPEG file from the local File System to the FTP Server or Not.

 We successfully Copied the Remove Double Quotes in the Excel Sheet using the SSIS 1.jpg file present inside the File System Folder to the FTP Server’s Root directory.